Julie Etchingham: Life and career

 Etchingham was born and raised in Leicester, Leicestershire, where both her parents were teachers.
 She was raised as a Roman Catholic, and educated at the city's English Martyrs Catholic School.
-After school she attended Newnham College at the University of Cambridge where she gained a BA (Honours) degree in English.
+After school she attended Newnham College, Cambridge, where she gained a BA (Honours) degree in English.
 She was the first girl from her school to attend Cambridge, and while reading English there was taught by Germaine Greer.
 She also co-presented BBC Radio Cambridgeshire's student programme On the Edge, produced by Ian Peacock.
 She got her first job in journalism with BBC Radio Leicester while still at school, and joined the BBC graduate programme from university.

 Working at BBC Midlands, Etchingham became a presenter on Midlands Today, but soon moved on to present national programmes after moving to London.
 Her credits at the BBC include BBC's Breakfast News, Newsround (where she beat 1,000 other competitors to the job in 1994) and the corporation's long running Holiday programme.
 Etchingham joined Sky News in 2002, where she hosted a number of shows for the channel, including Sky News Today.
-She was also an occasional presenter on Five News after Sky took over as news provider for Five in January 2005.
+She was also an occasional presenter on Five News after Sky took over as news provider for Channel Five in January 2005.

 On 29 October 2007, during a speech by David Cameron, Etchingham's microphone was left open and an aside was accidentally broadcast during live coverage of the Conservative leader's address.
 Speaking on the issue of immigration, Cameron said: "Let me outline the action that a Conservative government would take.
 As we have seen, some of the increase in population size results from natural change – birth rates, death rates.
 Here our policy should be obvious ..."
-At this point, Etchingham was clearly heard to say: "Extermination".
+At this point, Etchingham was heard to say: "Extermination".

 Sky News said afterwards that her comment was "regrettable".
 Etchingham later described the incident as "not my finest hour.
 I apologised to Cameron personally".
-Cameron took the incident in good jest, recorded a parody of the incident for Etchingham's 40th birthday and had a toy Dalek delivered to her home.
+Cameron took the incident in good humour, recorded a parody of the incident for Etchingham's 40th birthday and had a toy Dalek delivered to her home.